 - Patel, Raj.
 Stuffed and Starved: Markets, Power and the Hidden Battle for the World's Food System.
 Brooklyn: Melville House, 2012.
 Pages 29-53.

 In which we revisit identity politics in the light of our readings on politics, ethics, taboo, abundance, and scarcity.

-- Dethroning the Deceitful Porkchop: Rethinking African American Foodways from Slavery to Obama, edited by Jennifer Jensen Wallach.
-University of Arkansas, 2015.
+- Chatelain, Marcia.
+“Black Women’s Food Writing and the Archive of Black Women’s History.” in Dethroning the Deceitful Porkchop: Rethinking African American Foodways from Slavery to Obama.
+Edited by Jennifer Jensen Wallach.
+Fayetteville: University of Arkansas, 2015.
+Pages 31-45.